daniiiiekisde/daniiiiekisde/README.md

 As the **CEO of Gastrosabor**, I lead with a vision that merges business strategy with cutting-edge technology.
 I am a software engineer specialized in **Automation and Artificial Intelligence**, dedicated to transforming complex operational challenges into scalable, intelligent systems.

-By day, I'm immersed in the realm of coding, constantly seeking elegant solutions to scale operations through intelligent systems.
-My focus extends beyond the screen, influencing my perspective on how technology can redefine the landscape of modern enterprises.

 ---

 ### 🌐 Socials